sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 ### 24:00

 We had a very nice dinner and then some drinks in the hotel.
 I learned about what is happening in Saarbrücken concerning GPU and FPGA generated code from functional programs for example and we exchanged epistemic puzzles.

+## Day Two

+### 09:00

+Nikolai Tillmann from Microsoft research is the second shared keynote speaker.
+He will talk about touch develop.
+Great!
+He starts with the Commodore 64 Basic  prompt saying "program me!". :-)

+Nikolai now says: "Programming languages follow input paradigms", now that drives the discussion about projectional editing home.
+See yesterday's discussion with Markus Voelter.